ocaml/ocaml.org/DOCUMENTATION_WRITING.md

 - Read-only access is provided by MutableInput.
 [Passive voice] Improved: **MutableInput provides read-only access.**
 - Compiler errors occur when you leave off a semicolon at the end of a statement.
 [Weak verbs *occur* with extraneous words*.*] Improved: **Compilers return errors when you omit a semicolon at the end of a statement.**
 - There is a variable called `met-trick` that stores the current accuracy.
 [Extraneous words “there is” and “that” clause.]
 Improved: **The `met-trick` variable stores the current accuracy.**
-- Python was invented by Guido van Rossum in the twentieth century.
-[Passive voice] Improved: **Guido van Rossum invented Python in the twentieth century.**
+- Caml was invented by Guy Cousineau in the twentieth century.
+[Passive voice] Improved: **Guy Cousineau invented Caml in the twentieth century.**
 - The exception occurs when dividing by zero.
 [Weak verb *occurs]* Improved: **Dividing by zero raises the exception.**

-One of the biggest challenges for native French speakers is to eliminate unnecessary prepositional phrases, especially when using with the possessive.
-In French, the syntax is "the car of Susan," whereas in English, it would be Susan's car.
-When prepositional phrases (e.g. those starting with by, for, in, of, on, etc.) are strung together, it makes for clumsy and awkward sentences.
+It's best to eliminate unnecessary prepositional phrases, especially when using with the possessive.
+Avoid phrases like "the car of Susan."
+Instead, write "Susan's car."
+When prepositional phrases (e.g., those starting with by, for, in, of, on, etc.) are strung together, it makes for clumsy and awkward sentences.
 For example: "She went *on* a road trip *across* the mountains *to* take pictures."
 This sentence has three prepositional phrases back to back.
-You can tighten the syntax by removing at least one prepositional phrase, like this: "She took pictures on her roadtrip across the mountains."
+You can improve it by removing at least one prepositional phrase, like this: "She took pictures on her roadtrip across the mountains."

-Although a writer's adherence to these principles and utilisation of correct punctuation may not always be consciously noticed by readers, such awareness can enhance clarity and contribute to a more enjoyable reading experience.
+Following these guidelines makes for more enjoyable reading experience.

 ### Spelling & Grammar